euiminnn/Learn-Git-Branch/piscine00/README.md

 [한국어](README.kr.md)
 # Chapter Ⅰ<br>Instruction

-- 내용
 - Fork the Piscine00 repository.
 - You can use `git push` to push to Github.
 - You always can restart the project if you didn't get the right result.
 - Commit with the message you want.
 - Try the command `git log --oneline --graph --all` and it will show you all the commits you've made.

 <br>
 <br>